joeleckroth/Client-Mac/README.md

 Client-Mac
 ==========

 Dewdrop OS X Client.
+Droplr-like file sharing on your own hardware.
 10.7 or higher required.
 Download the built binary at http://dewdrop.dangelov.com

 * New, unique/recognizable menubar icon
 * Automatic upload of screenshots option